 ColumnStore Redistribute Data

-As mentioned above, the operation works at partition granularity, which means that a minimal move is 64 million rows.
+The redistribute command acts at Partition granularity, which means that a minimal move is 64000000 rows.
 Any table smaller than that will not be redistributed and there may be as much as one full Partition difference in the resulting balance.
-The redistribute logic does not currently consolidate individually deleted records.

 Redistribute can take a long time.
-During this time, it is required that all data manipulation including bulk inserts are suspended.
-SuspendDatabaseWrites must be called before redistributedata and ResumeDatabaseWrites should be called when the redistribution is complete.
+During this time, we recommend that all data manipulation including bulk inserts are suspended.

-If "redistributeData stop" is called, all processing stops where it's at, but in a usable state. "redistributeData status" can be used to see how much has been done.
-A further "redistributeData start" will start over using the new state of the system.
-This may lead to a less optimal distribution, so stop-start sequences aren't recommended.
+If Redistribute STOP is called, all processing stops where it's at, but in a usable state.
+Redistribute STATUS can be used to see how much has been done.
+A further Redistribute START will start over using the new state of the system.
+This may lead to a less optimal distribution, so STOP-START sequences aren't recommended.

-While the system is working, "redistributeData status" can be called to see what's happening. a -r <count> option can be used on the status command line to repeat the call and act as a monitor.
+While the system is working, Redistribute STATUS can be called to see what's happening. a -r <count> option can be used on the STATUS command line to repeat the call and act as a monitor.

 There is an option on the START command to remove dbroots from the data redistribution.
 The result will be that all data is distributed to the remaining dbroots and the removed dbroots will have no data.
 This can be used prior to the physical removal of dbroots from the system.